A mammogram is a low-dose x-ray picture of the breast.

 Why should I have one?

 Mammograms can help save lives.
-They are still the best way to find breast cancer early.
+They are still the best way to screen for breast cancer.
 They can find breast lumps when they are too small for a woman or her doctor to feel.

 Mammograms can not find all problems.
 So, every woman should work with her doctor to check her breasts.
 Call your doctor or clinic if you notice any change in your breasts like: